opensearch-project/OpenSearch/server/src/test/resources/indices/bwc/os-1.3.0/README.md

-# README for _testIndex-es-6.3.0.zip_
+# README for _testIndex-os-1.3.0.zip_

-This zip file holds a Lucene index created using ElasticSearch 6.3.0.
+This zip file holds a Lucene index created using OpenSearch 1.3.0 downloaded from https://opensearch.org/versions/opensearch-1-3-0.html
 It was created by running the underlying commands against a single-node cluster, then compressing the contents of the underlying Lucene index directory i.e. the files under `<elasticsearch-root>/data/nodes/0/indices/<index-uuid>/0/index`.